HomeAll13 Ways to Save $13 a Day & Become a Millionaire

 12. Buy Used

 When you can’t cut spending completely, there are ways to save big if you’re willing to buy used.
 Thrift stores, consignment shops, and yard sales can be a treasure trove where you can get great deals on clothing, furniture, housewares, books, and a ton of other items.
-I’ve stocked my home library with lots of $1 used books from the thrift store an have bought plenty of shirts, skirts, and jeans for under $5 each at the same place.
+I’ve stocked my home library with lots of $1 used books from the thrift store and have bought plenty of shirts, skirts, and jeans for under $5 each at the same place.
 It might take a little work to find the best stores in town, but once you’ve found your Holy Grail thrifty shop, you’ll be able to score all kinds of deals.

-There’s plenty of ways to buy used online as well.
+There are plenty of ways to buy used online as well.
 Craiglist and Ebay are well known for having tons of used and new stuff for sale.
 When it comes to buying electronics and appliances, you can save big by buying certified refurbished products.
 These are usually store returns or other open box items that are tested and certified to work and resold to thrifty consumers.
 Amazon even has an entire section of refurbished products you can buy at a deep discount.
 We’ve saved big buying a refurbished printer, vacuum, computer, and even a blender.

 13. Start a Side Hussle